 Incredibly juicy Smoked Spatchcock Turkey is simple to pull off and is packed with smoke flavor.
 Easy to prep, cook, and serve.
 Give yourself a break with the wet brine and try this method!

 Did you ever notice how controversial turkey is?
-You’d be challenged to find 5 people that would give you the exact same method for smoking a turkey.
+You’d be challenged to find 5 people who would give you the exact same method for smoking a turkey.
 Everyone has their best-kept family recipe, secret injections, brines, or spices.
 One of the best parts about barbecue is the journey to achieve something tasty.
 I’m going to share mine with you.

-You’ve here because you saw the words Smoked Spatchcock Turkey and are either generally curious or trying to perfect yours.
+You’re here because you saw the words Smoked Spatchcock Turkey and are either generally curious or trying to perfect yours.
 Let’s focus on a few key points and I’ll break them down.

 Funny word for a bird, but to spatchcock means removing the backbone using shears or a heavy knife, flipping it over, and then pressing down on the breast to flatten it.
 Pressing down firmly will literally crack the breastbone underneath, allowing the turkey to spread completely flat.
 You might not get the high fives and chest bumps for the picture-perfect Martha Stewart holiday roast turkey, but trust me the taste will make up for it.